welf/codecrafters-shell-rust/README.md

 - [x] running external executables with arguments (run `ls -l -s` in the REPL as an example)

-Time to move on to the next stage!

 # Running the Shell

 1. Ensure you have `cargo (1.70)` installed locally